 I bound his hands and lead him back to the bed.
 He fought me for a minute, actually overpowering my tiny frame.
-All 6’4 of him pulls me under him.
+All 6’4 of him pulled me under him.
 “Shit,” I thought.
 This wasn’t supposed to go this way.
 He wraps the ropes around me and traps me with more kisses.
 Ducking out of the ropes, I tie him to the bedpost.

-Mounted on top of him, I watched his eyes burning with a look that hadn’t filled them in years.
+Mounted on top of him, I watched his eyes burn with a look that hadn’t filled them in years.
 I never imagined this amount of resentment.
 I should have left him on his rock with the little twit that thought the world of him.
 All my memories made it easier to leave him high and dry.

 “Where are you going?”
 He was out of breath.

 “I’ll be right back,” I said in my sweetest voice possible.

 The men were all waiting for me outside the door.
 We waited.
 It wasn’t going to be long before his memory would come back.
 I savored my last bit of freedom.
 Evander was thrashing around in the room.
 I pounded back on the door with every pound of the bed on the ground.

 “Annora!”
 Evander barked my name.
 “Annora, untie me.”